All Episodes

 Well, that can improve anybody's outlook.

-Oh my gosh.
+Oh, my gosh.

-It's not a question about race.
+It's not about, for me, it's not a question about race.

-It's a question about opening up the floodgates, and just how much more do we have to do as a society for people.
+It's a question about opening up the floodgates and just how much more do we have to do as a society for people.

 And this is personal for me.

-This is not just uh uh a race or reparation.
+This is not just race or reparations.

-Well, you know, this is the we don't know.
+Well, you know, we don't know.

 We've got Obama's 20-year association with this hate monger.